department-of-veterans-affairs/va.gov-team/Practice Areas/Content/content-review-process.md

 -	Bulleted lists and bolded subheads to organize or “chunk” content in a scannable way
 -	A conversational style, with questions in the first person (i.e., "How can I get these benefits?") and answers in the second person (i.e., "You'll need to apply for benefits").

-2. Use words consistently to inspire trust and provide a consistent user experience across VA.gov.
+**2. Use words consistently to inspire trust and provide a consistent user experience across VA.gov.**

 For example, VA.gov "How to apply" and form introduction pages use repeatable language and design elements on the page.
 This ensures that users will have a consistent and familiar experience across all forms when applying for benefits online.